openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first operand is the input vector, from which elements are collected and written to memory.
-The second operand is the base pointer for the store, it has the same underlying type as the element of the input vector operand.
-The third operand is the mask, a vector of boolean values.
+The first argument is the input vector, from which elements are collected and written to memory.
+The second argument is the base pointer for the store, it has the same underlying type as the element of the input vector argument.
+The third argument is the mask, a vector of boolean values.
 The mask and the input vector must have the same number of vector elements.

+The :ref:`align <attr_align>` parameter attribute can be provided for the second argument.
+The pointer alignment defaults to 1.

 Semantics:
 """"""""""

 The '``llvm.masked.compressstore``' intrinsic is designed for compressing data in memory.
 It allows to collect elements from possibly non-adjacent lanes of a vector and store them contiguously in memory in one IR operation.
-It is useful for targets that support compressing store operations and allows vectorizing loops with cross-iteration dependences like in the following example:
+It is useful for targets that support compressing store operations and allows vectorizing loops with cross-iteration dependencies like in the following example:

 .. code-block:: c